bennettstone/simple-mysqli/README.md

 - Execute INSERT, UPDATE and DELETE queries from values that define tables, field names, field values and conditions
 - Truncate a table
 - Send email messages with MySQL access errors

+Full usage examples are provided in example.php, using example data provided in example-data.sql